threedworld-mit/tdw/Documentation/lessons/objects_and_scenes/materials_textures_colors.md

 # Visual materials, textures, and colors

-Unity differentiates between _materials_ and _textures_ and _colors_; these three terms are _not_ interchangeable.
+Unity differentiates between _visual materials_ and _textures_ and _colors_; these three terms are _not_ interchangeable.
 This document will give an overview of some of the fundamental differences.

 - Every model in TDW is composed of *n*  **meshes**.
 Multiple meshes *does not* mean that a model has joints or affordances.
 Many of TDW's models were purchased from a third party and whether or not there are multiple "sub-meshes" is entirely dependent on how the original artist designed it.
+- In TDW,  a **substructure** is a metadata list of and object's meshes plus each mesh's visual material(s).
-- A _material_ is a binary file containing an initialized _shader_.
+- A **visual material** (often abbreviated to "material") is a binary file containing an initialized _shader_.
 A shader is a tiny program that is used to render a 3D object.
-The material shader might contain info such the *texture*, *color*, and what happens when light hits the material (i.e. its shininess, bumpiness, and so on). **Every mesh in a TDW model has at least one material but may have more.**
+The material shader might contain info such the *texture*, *color*, and what happens when light hits the material (i.e. its shininess, bumpiness, and so on).
+Every mesh in a TDW model has at least one material but may have more.
-- A *texture*  is a .jpg or .png file.
+- A **texture**  is a .jpg or .png file.
 It is one of many aspects of a material.
-In computer graphics, the term _texture_ is often used interchangeably with _map_. **In TDW, most most materials have one albedo texture.** There can be other textures as well, such as a normal map, which can adjust what happens when light hits a model (for example, by creating grooves or bumps even if the underlying mesh is smooth).
+In computer graphics, the term _texture_ is often used interchangeably with _map_.
+In TDW, most most materials have one albedo texture.
+There can be other textures as well, such as a normal map, which can adjust what happens when light hits a model (for example, by creating grooves or bumps even if the underlying mesh is smooth).
-- A material's albedo texture can be tinted by a *color*.
+- A material's albedo texture can be tinted by a **color**.
 Set the color of a model with [`set_color`](../../api/command_api.md#set_color); see [this document](../core_concepts/objects.md) for example implementation.

 ## Material asset bundles